apronchenkov/perfmon/README.md

 Usage
 -----

-You could use the PERFMON_SCOPE for any scopes inside a function:
+You could use the PERFMON_SCOPE for a scope inside of a function:

 ```cpp
 {